Metric limits of manifolds with positive scalar curvature: The building block

 where $r\in (0,\frac\pi{2})$, $x\in \mathbb{S}^{n-2}\subset \mathbb{R}^{n-1}$ and $y \in \mathbb{S}^1\subset\mathbb{R}^2$.
 In these coordinates, the spherical metric $g_{0}$ can be represented by

 where we write $h_{\mathbb{S}^{n-2}}$ to denote the spherical metric on $\mathbb{S}^{n-2}$.

-We would like now to modify the round metric in a tubular neighbourhood of the great circle $\{r=0\}$.
+We would like now to modify the round metric in a tubular neighbourhood of the great circle $\{r=0\}$, which we may assume to be $\mathcal{C}$. .
 We will adjust it within the region where $r\leq R$.
 It suffices to prove the lemma for any smaller $R>0$ than given, so we take the opportunity to appeal to the uniform continuity of $f$ and reduce $R$ so that

 The modified metric will take the form

 The (smooth) function $\alpha(r)$ is illustrated in Figure \ref{fig:alpha}.
 The functions $\alpha$ and $\beta$ are specified and constrained as follows.
 Define

 For $\epsilon_0\in (0,R/2)$ to be chosen later, we divide the interval $[0,R]$ into three zones and insist on the following properties: \begin{enumerate} \item Zone 1: For $r\in [0,\epsilon_0]$ we ask that $\alpha(r)\equiv 1$ for $r\in [0,\epsilon_0/2]$, and $\alpha_r\leq 0$.
 We ask that $\beta_r\equiv 0$ throughout zone 1. \item Zone 2: For $r\in [\epsilon_0,R/2]$ we ask that $\alpha\equiv \hat\alpha$. \item Zone 3: For $r\in [R/2,R]$, we ask that $0\leq \alpha_r \leq r$ and $\beta(s,r)=\log\cos r$ as $\beta$ would be on the standard round spherical metric \eqref{sph_metric}. \item For $r\in [R,\frac{\pi}{2}]$ we simply ask that $\alpha\equiv 1$ and $\beta(s,r)=\log\cos r$ to recover the round metric. \end{enumerate} This is all we ask for $\alpha(r)$, but we can only choose $\alpha$ in zone 3 at this stage because we have not yet specified $\epsilon_0$.
 Note that the zone 3 constraint that $\alpha_r \leq r$ is easy to achieve by virtue of our insistence that $\hat\alpha\geq 1-\frac{R^2}{5}$ in \eqref{hat_alpha_choice}.
 Additional constraints will be imposed on $\beta$ in due course.